When do you cut back irises? Expert advice for why, when, and how to trim for the best blooms

 (Image credit: Alamy)

-With over 250 species of iris around the world, these tall, colorful plants, are desirable pops of color in many gardens.
+With over 250 species of iris around the world, these tall, colorful plants are desirable pops of color in many gardens.
 Luckily, despite their numerous varieties, many share the same appearance and gardening needs.
 As the cooler months approach, learn when to cut back irises to protect their beautiful blooms the following year.

-Irises make wonderful additions to any garden ideas, and their delicate blooms and soft colors stand out beautifully in cottage garden ideas.
-Once you have taken the time to learn how to grow irises, cutting back irises should be done annually to ensure your plant remains healthy through the winter in preparation for the following spring.
+Once you have taken the time to learn how to grow irises, cutting back irises should be done annually to ensure your plants remain healthy through the winter in preparation for the following spring.

 When do you cut back irises?